 SAMHSA: Certified Community Behavioral Health Clinics

 Thrive Behavioral Health, Inc. and Newport Mental Health were awarded $4 million each in federal grant funding from the Substance Abuse and Mental Health Services Administration.
 The grants will increase access to and improve the quality of community mental health and substance use disorder treatment services in Rhode Island by expanding Certified Community Behavioral Health Clinics (CCBHCs).
-This funding will support 14 of Thrive's staff.

 State of Rhode Island: House of Representatives Legislative Grant

 This $1,500 grant was made possible by the Appropriations Act under the sponsorship of Representative David Bennett.
 In 2020, it was used to purchase living and dining room furniture for Thrive’s Buttonwood’s Group Home in Warwick.